CodHard845/PortBusterX/README.md

 ⚠️ Disclaimer
 For educational and authorized use only.
-PortBuster should only be used on systems you own or have explicit permission to scan.
+PortBusterX should only be used on systems you own or have explicit permission to scan.
 Unauthorized scanning can be illegal and may lead to serious consequences.
 Use responsibly — don’t be that hacker who wakes up to the FBI at the door! 🚨👮‍♂️